 The search for identity and purpose in life goes beyond the emotional and social dimensions of humans.
 It operates on the non-physical level; that is on the spiritual and psychic level.
-The search may be enhanced bone's upbringing simply by familiar modeling, or the youth may be left to grope in darkness until he finds something he can hang unto.
-Although there are a variety of reasons why youths in the secondary and tertiary institutions join the many religious sects in their campuses, The real purpose may in fact be that many of them go into these ventures in order to discover for themselves the meaning of their existence and the purpose of their living.
+The search may be enhanced by one's upbringing simply by familiar modeling, or the youth may be left to grope in darkness until he finds something he can hang unto.
+Although there are a variety of reasons why youths in the secondary and tertiaryinstitutionsjointhemanyreligioussectsintheircampuses, the real purpose may in fact be that many of them go into these ventures in order to discover for themselves the meaning of their existence and the purpose of their living.
 Believing that they have found what they are searching for, some of them become fanatical, while others balance their belief with reality.
 Some never succeed in finding solutions to the question bugging their minds: Who am I?
 While this search and discovery lasts, the youth's mental health status is deeply involved.